NHSDigital/eps-storage-resources/README.md

 A new AWS account will need to be created and bootstrapped.
 This is a manual process and will need to be done by a member of the team with the necessary permissions.
 The process is as follows:

 1. From the project root, run `make aws-configure` to configure the AWS CLI.
 Note the profile name created here.
 You'll need it later.
+(Make sure to set region as `eu-west-2`)
 2. From the project root, run `make aws-login` to log into the AWS account.
 3. Navigate to `packages/terraform/account-bootstrap`.
 4. Run `env=<env> profile=<profile>  make tf-init` where `<env>` is the environment you are bootstrapping (e.g. `dev`, `qa`, `prod`) and `<profile>` is the profile name you noted earlier.